tm-dd/MunkiManageScripts/README.md

 Some (quick and dirty) scripts to manage a Munki repository, based on CSV files.
 I currently manage more the hundert Macs with nearly 400 possible Applications, based on Munki with this simple bash scripts.

+## WHY not use MunkiAdmin ?

+On smaler software repositories it should be easier to use MunkiAdmin.

+But if you need:
+* to update more the 100 packages
+* to configure access to commercial packages to different clients (with a tool)
+* to define a lot of different Munki manifests

+it could be much easier to use MunkiManageScripts manage your repository It define the rules in text files and have scripts from updating whole repository to single packages.

 ## How it works:

 The script **create_munki_import_and_remove_scripts.sh** create scripts for importing and removing of your defined software in "munki_infos.csv".